Understanding the exhibition business

 This is why it is so important to convey the innovative and stimulating aspects of an event each and every year.
 Trade fairs reflect markets.
 And markets are becoming more and more dynamic.
 A successful communications strategy kindles the desire among visitors to keep their fingers on the pulse of the industry.

-In our role as Spielwarenmesse eG’s long-standing communications partner, we have a wealth of expertise in this field, looking after events in the disciplines of Print, Film, Digital and Interior Design.
+As a subsidiary of Spielwarenmesse eG, we have a high level of competence in-house when it comes to fairs and looking after events in the disciplines of Print, Film, Digital and Interior Design.
 Our competencies extend from market positioning and annual multimedia campaigns all the way through to the smaller details, such as trailers for trade fairs.

 Sometimes it’s not so much creative flights of fancy that produce quality but solid craftsmanship and blood, sweat and tears.